lbrclbrc/my_coin/whitepaper_draft.md

 The current repository implements a **single-node prototype** of the my_coin protocol.
 It is essentially a “local experimental environment,” with the goal:

 > To close the loop, at an engineering level, on the entire mechanism of
-> 「BlueAccount / anonymous pool / anonymous payments / SK-based tracing」 —
+> BlueAccount / anonymous pool / anonymous payments / SK-based tracing —
 > not just keep it in the whitepaper, but actually run demos and tests.

 From the directory structure, the parts most relevant to this chapter are: